saieva/saieva.github.io/_posts/2025-03-14-Remote-Working-Resources.markdown

 with details of using online tools to collaborate.
 Each source includes some commentary to help you decide where to start or if a particular item is worth your time.

-It's unlikely that any one source will give you all the answers.
-If you're trying to improve an existing and already functioning remote working model, then you may be able to pick-and-choose ideas from blog posts and articles.
-If you're starting from scratch, the book and playbook references are likely what you'll need.
-You know your situation so choose materials that fit the scenarios on your team or in your company the best.
+It's unlikely that any one source will have all the answers.
+If you're trying to improve an existing and already functioning remote working model, then pick-and-choose some ideas from the blog posts and articles.
+If you're starting from scratch, the book and playbook references are good starting points.
+You know your situation so choose materials that best fit the scenarios on your team or in your company.

-Something to point out, the references from 37Signals are different from others.
-Jason Fried (CEO) and David Heinemeier Hansson (CTO) operate a
-*remote only* company and have written extensively on their management approach.
+It's worth noting that the references from 37Signals stand apart from the rest.
+Jason Fried (CEO) and David Heinemeier Hansson (CTO) operate a *remote only* company and have written extensively on their management approach.
 If you're looking for novel ideas and a different take on remote work, deep-dive into what 37Signals have to say.

 #### **37Signals**